HoratiuGovor/Autonomous-piloting-system-template-for-ultralights/README.md

      S - wing surface area
      Cz - lift coefficient

-The lift coefficeint is in relation with the wing angle of attack
+The lift coefficeint is in relation with the wing angle of attack:
 <p align="center">
 <img height="300" src="images/angleOfAttack.jpg">
 </p>